 Consider an exchangeable sequence of $[0,1]$-valued random variables.
 In this case, the de~Finetti measure is a distribution on the (Borel) measures on $[0,1]$.
 For example, if the de~Finetti measure is a Dirac measure on the uniform distribution on $[0,1]$ (i.e., the distribution of a random measure which is almost surely the uniform distribution), then the induced exchangeable sequence consists of independent, uniformly distributed random variables on $[0,1]$.

-As another example, let $p$ be a random variable, uniformly distributed on $[0,1]$, and let $\nu\defas\delta_p$.
+As another example, let $p$ be a random variable, uniformly distributed on $[0,1]$, and let $\nu\defas\delta_p$, i.e., the Dirac measure concentrated on $p$.
 Then the de~Finetti measure is the uniform distribution on Dirac measures on $[0,1]$, and the corresponding exchangeable sequence is $p,p,\dotsc$, i.e., a constant sequence, marginally uniformly distributed.